The campaign to discredit MCS

 Just two weeks after the Forbes article, the industry magazine Chemical & Engineering News had a seventeen-page article about MCS.
 Surprisingly, it was a balanced article with input from people both dismissive and supportive of MCS (Hileman 1991).

-It is a landmark article that describes the situation in 1991, where some physicians were afraid of being disciplined by medical licensing boards if they even suggested that people avoid certain chemical exposures.
-A time where the issue had become so emotionally charged that constructive dialogue was very difficult.
+It is a landmark article that describes the situation in 1991, where the issue had become so emotionally charged in the medical community that constructive dialogue was very difficult.

 The article lays out the financial risk (pg 31):